MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 Before starting the configuration of Windows container on Nano server, you will need a system running Nano Server and also have a remote PowerShell connection with this system.

-For more information on deploying Nano Server, see [Getting Started with Nano Server]( https://technet.microsoft.com/en-us/library/mt126167.aspx).
+For more information on deploying and connecting with Nano Server, see [Getting Started with Nano Server]( https://technet.microsoft.com/en-us/library/mt126167.aspx).

 An evaluation copy of Nano Server can be found [here](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/nano_eula).